-- Make sure your bed is the correct size for your body.
+- Your bed is the correct size for your body.

-- Ensure you can fit all the products you want (i.e. water tanks, electrical) under your bed.
+- All the products you want (i.e. water tanks, electrical) fit under your bed.

 Our Camper Van Bed Frame Floor Plan Diagram

 The above image is a bird’s eye view of our bed frame layout (shaded in LIGHT BLUE).
 In our design sketch, we made sure our bed frame was able to comfortably fit our: